letientai299/android-hello-world/readme.md

 - [ ] Auto publish to Play Store

-I make this to learn about Android release process and apply some best practice in Softwaren Engineering to this field.
+I make this to learn about Android release process and apply some best practice in Software Engineering to this field.
 If you are a seasoned Android developer, there's nothing here for you.
 This may be helpful for someone who just finished some tutorials and want to learn the next steps.
+Also helpful for anyone who get lost in ton of Google document pages.

 App is generated using Android Studio, with slightly modification, nothing interesting.
 The following content mainly about how to relase and setup CI/CD